-Anyway I have a new stitch for you which is a variety of feather stitch.
+Triangular Feather Stitch is a variety of feather stitch.
 I am sure my readers who do crazy quilting will find it interesting and it is a fun stitch to add a bead to.

 How to work Triangular Feather Stitch